PROFeNoM/AlphaZero/README.md

 ### Open-source

 * `features.py` & `go.py`: Open-source go board game implementation _as is_ from Brian Lee & Andrew Jackson (https://github.com/tensorflow/minigo).

+### Project-related

+The following files are from the project package, from Laurent Simon:

-* `Gnugo.py`: Connection with the Go Text Protocol of GNU Go implementation from Laurent Simon.
+* `Gnugo.py`: Connection with the Go Text Protocol of GNU Go implementation.
+* `Goban.py`: Go board game implementation.
+* `gnugoPlayer.py`: GNU Go player implementation.
+* `playerInterface.py`: Player interface for the leaderboard.
+* `randomPlayer.py`: Random player implementation.
+* `namedGame.py`: Allows to play a game between two agents using the player interface.

 ## Requirements